albertsuwandhi/kubernetes-intro/README.md

-# kubernetes-intro
+# Introduction to Kubernetes
-Resources for Facebook DevC Medan Meetup #9 - Introduction to Kubernetes
+Resources for Facebook DevC Medan Meetup #9 - Introduction to Kubernetes : Slide + Notes + YAML